sumotoy/IntMatrixDisp/README.md

 To Do?!?

  - I need to fix the I2C that it's working but I don't want to include it all the time!
+ - Interrupt Scrolling!
+I've managed to do this in next release and will works better with teensy 3!!!
  - Separate the low level calls to gpio to use just one library for all gpio chips without multiple includes.
  - Add more addressing chips for more addressable units.
  - Lots of optimizations still needed!!!!